gerard-af/tango-controls-wiener-mpod-server/README.md

 The DS configuration is also illustrated in the [wiki](https://github.com/gerard-af/tango-controls-wiener-mpod-server/wiki).

 # Other Software
 Other software for controlling MPOD crates is available.
-Using this software will familiarize you with your MPOD crate and help you to optimize your Tango-controls setup:
+Using this software will familiarize you with your MPOD crate and help you to optimize your Tango-controls setup.
+You can also run this control software in parallel with you Tango setup.
 * Easy LV|HV is available from the [Analog Flavor website](http://www.analogflavor.com/en/bespice/easy-lvhv-control-software/).
 * iseg SNMPcontrol can be downloaded from the [iseg support page](https://iseg-hv.com/en/support/downloads).